 You especially want to book early if you’d like to book your flights using points or miles.
 Closer in, award travel might not be available, or the same flight will cost more miles/points.

-Book cruises as early as possible to get the lowest prices, most perks and widest choice of accommodations.
+And if you’re traveling by sea, booking cruises as early as possible will get you the lowest prices, most perks and widest choice of accommodations.

 In addition to flying midweek, consider flying at off-peak times to save money.
 Early-morning flights and overnight redeyes may not be your first choice, but you can save a bundle by booking those.
-Look into alternative airports that might not be as popular to find lower fares.
+Look into alternative airports to find lower fares.
 For example, you can often save by flying into Baltimore rather than D.C., San Jose or Oakland instead of San Francisco, and Providence instead of Boston.

 The same strategy applies for your entire vacation.
 Go where the crowds aren’t to find deals and lower prices.
 A resort in the Colorado mountains will be cheaper in the late spring than during peak ski season.
 Beach destinations are often cheaper in the early fall than in summer when all the families are traveling.
 Weekday stays at leisure travel destinations are cheaper than weekend trips.

 You also want to compare prices for different levels of service.
-For example, basic economy fares are the cheapest, but you have to pay extra for everything from checking luggage to choosing your seat that the the total price might be cheaper if you book standard economy with a more expensive base price but fewer upcharges.
+For example, basic economy fares are the cheapest, but you have to pay extra for everything from checking luggage to choosing your seat.
+The total price might be cheaper if you book standard economy with a more expensive base price but fewer upcharges.